-"I made known to him that I was prepared to disprove it, and that Sir Peregrine Maitland, who had administered the Government of Upper Canada for ten years, and who was in England, had also just declared it to be 'inaccurate, unfair, ignorant, and unjust.'
-Seeing that the Conservative leader was determined to shut his eyes to every fact-and his ears to every witness that the late Administrators of the Colony in question desired to produce to invalidate Lord Durham's Report, and that he was determined to lead his party in the dark to vote for the fatal measure, I applied to be allowed to disclose, at the bar of the House of Lords, 'certain grave objections against the Bill, as well as against the improper means by which the consent of the Legislature of Upper Canada had been obtained.'
-In short, I did all that reason or desperation could do to save the British Parliament from the discredit of legislating on evidence which I KNEW TO BE INCORRECT; but, in consequence of the Conservative leader deserting me. no party would assist me, and therefore I must join with those whose names I have enumerated in saying that the people of England must blame themselves, and not me, for the melancholy result."
+"I made known to him that I was prepared to disprove it, and that Sir Peregrine Maitland, who had administered the government of Upper Canada for ten years, and who was in England, had also just declared it to be 'inaccurate, unfair, ignorant, and unjust.'
+Seeing that the Conservative leader was determined to shut his eyes to every fact, and his ears to every witness that the late administrators of the colony in question desired to produce to invalidate Lord Durham's Report, and that he was determined to lead his party in the dark to vote for the fatal measure, I applied to be allowed to disclose, at the bar of the House of Lords, 'certain grave objections against the Bill, as well as against the improper means by which the consent of the Legislature of Upper Canada have been obtained.'
+In short, I did all that reason or desperation could do to save the British parliament from the discredit of legislating on evidence which I knew to be incorrect; but, in consequence of the Conservative leader deserting me, no party would assist me, and therefore I must join with those whose names I have enumerated in saying that the people of England must blame themselves, and not me, for the melancholy result."